bithauschile/bithaus-medium/readme.md

 <br>

 ## Inspiration:
 Around 2010 the Santiago Stock Exchange (XSGO) launched their new trading infrastructure and went over the top with sub-millisecond and thousands of messages per second load capacity.
-The team managed to build a consistent messging framework based on (former) IBM WLLM that provided total ordering even on clustered consumers.
+The team managed to build a consistent messging framework based on CLLM (former IBM WLLM) that provided total ordering even on clustered consumers.
 In order to transport all the different market brokers instructions to the market (new orders, modifications, cancellings, etc) and their corresponding responses, an abstraction layer was developed on top of LLM.
 It was made of just 2 things.
 One was a message definition with enough metadata to do routing and deserializing the correct message class on destination.
 The other was the Messaging Service that interacted with the underlying message technolgy to allow the developer to work only based on message classes.

 Around 2013 Cummins Specto, IoT solution for Mining trucks created by Cummins Chile and developed by the Bithaus team, introduced a messaging system inpired in the XSGO experience that abstracted standard underlying MQ brokers (first HornetQ then RabbitMQ).

 Currently we are working on new IoT systems and Kafka has been our streaming technology over the past years. __This project collects our real experience using Kafka to solve common problems that we had that slowed our development cycles.__